-Your place for information on the Journalism Competition & Preservation Act (JCPA) (H.R.
-1735 and S. 673), which would allow news publishers to collectively negotiate with the tech platforms for fair compensation for use of their content.
+Your place for information on the Journalism Competition & Preservation Act (JCPA), which would allow news publishers to collectively negotiate with the tech platforms for fair compensation for use of their content.

 JCPA Quick Links:

 - Bill text: